New French applied research complex meets the needs of Breton growers

 Source: VFD.com

-As we provide the news for free, we are relying on revenues from our banners.
+high-tech center inaugurated New French applied research complex meets the needs of Breton growers A three million euro investment has led to the creation of 600 m² of new laboratories and 1,600 m² of next-generation greenhouses, selected as part of the France 2030 program to strengthen food sovereignty.
 This facility will help the 1,500 vegetable growers from the four Northern Brittany cooperatives behind OBS become more resilient to climate, economic and geopolitical challenges, heightened by ongoing global tensions.

 Frequently Asked Questions